OCESS/corbit-3/README.md

-corbit-3
+Corbit
 ========

 This is a spaceflight simulator, programmed in Python.
-It is the third major version of Corbit.
+This specific repo is the third major version of Corbit

 Requirements